 Mortgages can be just as confusing as deeds!
 For that reason, this lesson will demystify them by discussing what a mortgage is, what "prequalification" and "preapproval" are, and what lenders look for before entering into a mortgage with a borrower (especially credit issues).
 You'll also see what types of mortgages you can choose from and understand the good and bad points of each.

 Real estate closings often seem overwhelming.
 So many papers are flying around, and if you're the buyer, you're signing things without really knowing what they are.
-And then there's the whole issue of closing costs, which can add several thousand dollars to the sale.
+Then there's the whole issue of closing costs, which can add several thousand dollars to the sale.
 In this lesson, you'll meet the people involved in a typical closing, see what documents the closing professional needs, learn about the ones a buyer must sign, and what the costs are and where they come from.
 By the time you finish this lesson, you'll feel much more comfortable with this process!

 Who creates zoning rules and how?
 What can a zoning ordinance regulate?
 How are they enforced?
 If you need to get around one, can you?
 These are just some of the questions you'll find answers to in this lesson.
 You'll also take a look at an area of law most people don't know about—restrictive covenants—that can have a huge impact on all types of property owners.
 Last, you'll learn what kind of action you can take if your neighbor becomes a big nuisance.